reflectoring/reflectoring.github.io/_posts/2020-11-16-spring-data-specifications.md

 ## What Are Specifications?

-Spring Data JPA Specifications is yet another tool at our disposal to perform database queries in Spring Boot (or even without Spring Boot).
+Spring Data JPA Specifications is yet another tool at our disposal to perform database queries with Spring or Spring Boot.

 Specifications are built on top of the Criteria API.